vortexmakes/rkh-examples/parameterized-sm.eclipse-cdt/README.md

 are triggered by the expiration of the `PulseCounter` time events like `tactMin`, `tactMax` and `tinactMax`.
 For example, `after TactMin` corresponds to `tactMin` time event.
-As shown in the following code fragment, both kinds of events are derived from framework event types, `RKH_EVT_T` and `TimeEvt` respectively and both have an `id` parameter to identify the `PulseCounter` target.
+As shown in the following code fragment, both kinds of events derive from framework event types, `RKH_EVT_T` and `TimeEvt` respectively and both have an `id` parameter to identify the `PulseCounter` target.
 See `bsp_keyParser()` function in the `bsp/bsp.c` file to figure out how to generate and post events